Ballot Collection Background

 Lack of Security: Documentation is not required about who is collecting ballots or whether voting is conducted in private without outside influence or intimidation.
-Furthermore, there is no guarantee the registered voter has completed the ballot themselves; there is only a signature on the outside of the ballot envelope certifying the validity of the ballot -- which is often certified by unqualified, temporary workers at the Election Office.
+Furthermore, there is no guarantee the registered voter has completed the ballot themselves; there is only a signature on the outside of the ballot envelope certifying the validity of the ballot -- which is often certified by Election Office workers not necessarily graphologists.

 No Chain of Custody: There is no accounting for whether collected ballots are delivered to the Election Office.
 It is easy for voter histories to be researched.
 Politically motivated collectors can discard ballots they deem to be adverse to their political objectives.

 Geographic Corruption and Untimely Counting: Ballots can be dropped off in other counties other than where the voters are registered.
 Additionally, the counties receiving the ballots have an 8-day period to transfer the ballots to the appropriate county.
 This election procedure could result in ballot stuffing to effect the outcome of close elections.

 First, mail-in and absentee ballots have been around for decades.
 The intent of the original mail-in ballots match the stated intent of the recommendation made by the FoCE, service those with circumstances that prevent them from in-person voting.
 Mail-in ballots were never intended to the primary means of voting.
 With that said, here are some common sense solutions to prevent voting fraud: